SaeidSharafi/laravel-permission-generator/README.md

     *   `super_admin_role`: (Optional) Name of the role to grant all permissions.
     *   `remove_stale_permissions`: (Optional) Set to `true` to enable cleanup of old permissions during sync (use with caution).

+3.  **Customize Enum Templates (Optional):**
+    ```bash
+    php artisan vendor:publish --provider="SaeidSharafi\LaravelPermissionGenerator\PermissionGeneratorServiceProvider" --tag="permission-generator-stubs"
+    ```
+    This publishes the enum template to `stubs/vendor/permission-generator/enum.stub` where you can customize it.

 ## Usage Workflow

 1.  **Configure:** Define your desired permission structure in `config/permission-generator.php`.

 2.  **Generate Enum:** Create or update your `PermissionEnum.php` file:
     ```bash
     php artisan permissions:generate-enum
     ```
     *   Use `--force` to overwrite without confirmation.

 3.  **Sync Database:** Ensure the permissions defined in your Enum exist in the database for `spatie/laravel-permission`:
     ```bash
     php artisan permissions:sync
     ```